GherylMahardika/Leaf-Sense-ML-API/README.md

-# Tea Plant Disease Detection API
+# Tea Plant Disease Detection API - Bangkit Capstone Project

 This API provides a service for detecting diseases in tea plants using image classification.
 It utilizes a machine learning model to analyze images of tea leaves and return predictions regarding their health status.